How Long Does it Take for HHC to Kick In?

 Edibles

-It can take up to 120 minutes for the high from edibles to kick in, or even longer in some cases.
-The high can last anywhere from 8 to 12 hours.
-Most edibles with THC will contain up to around 30 milligrams, which is a pretty standard dosage.
-If you want the most bang for your buck, this is it.
+Edibles can produce intense highs lasting anywhere from 8 to 12 hours.
+It can take up to 2 hours for the high to kick in, or even longer in some cases.
+Most HHC edibles can contain around 30 mg, which is pretty standard.
+If you want the most bang for your buck, go with edibles.

 Flower

-We then have HHC flower, just like smoking regular CBD or THC flower.
-Grind it up, put it in a joint, a pipe, or a bong, light it up, and inhale.
-Many people like this method because it is quite fast and easy.
-Many people also just enjoy that old-school feeling of smoking something.
+Like with regular CBD or THC flower, you can smoke HHC flower.
+Simply grind it up, fill a joint, pipe, or bong, light up and inhale.
+Many users like this method because it is fast and simple.
+Some also just enjoy that old-school feeling of smoking weed.

 Vape Carts